huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 ### Model Free RL
-In Model Free RL, agent decides on optimal actions, solely based on its experience in the environment and the reward it collects during that journey.
-This is one of the most commonly used algorithms specially beneficial in complex environments where modelling of state transition probabilities and reward functions are quite difficult.
-Some of the examples will be SARSA, Q-Learning, Actor-Critic, Proximal Policy Optimization (PPO) algorithms.
+In model free reinforcement learning, agent decides on optimal actions based on its experience in the environment and the reward it collects from it.
+This is one of the most commonly used algorithms beneficial in complex environments, where modeling of state transition probabilities and reward functions are difficult.
+Some of the examples of model free reinforcement learning are SARSA, Q-Learning, actor-critic and proximal policy optimization (PPO) algorithms.

 ## Glossary